ROUNDS 4 RESEARCH

 Welcome to Rounds 4 Research

 Rounds 4 Research is a fundraising program conducted by the Environmental Institute for Golf (EIFG) whereby rounds of golf (defined as a tee time for two or four, generally with carts) are auctioned to the public through an online auction.
 Through this program, participating organizations can solicit donated rounds with a minimum 80 percent of the proceeds being directed back to the organization.
 The EIFG’s Rounds 4 Research is an expansion of the innovative program that was introduced by the Carolinas Golf Course Superintendents Association.
 The scope had grown beyond what the Carolinas GCSA could administer and in 2012 the EIFG took over the program to elevate it to a national level.
-The Rounds 4 Research auction will take ad-vantage of an online auction platform Bidding for Good.
+The Rounds 4 Research auction will take advantage of an online auction platform Bidding for Good.
 National communications efforts and grass-roots efforts from the participating organizations will drive golfers to the auction site.
 These efforts will provide a nationwide marketing opportunity for the golf facility.
-There will be one auction in 2018, held April 30-May 6.
+There was an auction in 2021, held April 26-May 2.
 Who can participate?
 GCSAA-affiliated chapters, golf course superintendent associations (state, national or international) or their foundations can participate in the program.
-Other turfgrass- and research-related foundations and not-for-profit organizations are free to inquire, but GCSAA-affiliated chapters will generally have precedence in their respective state or region. he EIFG will review the circumstances in regard to the precedence of chapter participation.
+Other turfgrass- and research-related foundations and not-for-profit organizations are free to inquire, but GCSAA-affiliated chapters will generally have precedence in their respective state or region.
+The EIFG will review the circumstances in regard to the precedence of chapter participation.

 How your organization can participate